ptrml/polynotice/README.md

 # Polynotice
-Simple realtime notifications for your Laravel app in less then 5 minutes.
+Simple realtime notifications for your Laravel app in 5 minutes.

 ##Prerequisites
 <ul>